devops329/devops/instruction/gitHubReleases/gitHubReleases.md

           **commit**: ${{ github.sha }}
 ```

-With this job in your pipeline, it will automatically create the version the next time you commit to your fork of the `jwt-pizza` repository.
+With this job in your pipeline, it will automatically create the release the next time you commit to your fork of the `jwt-pizza` repository.

 ## ☑ Exercise

 Do the following:

 1. Review your GitHub Action workflow for `jwt-pizza` to see how it creates and uses a version number.
-1. Modify your GitHub Action workflow for `jwt-pizza` so that it automatically creates a tag and version that represents the production release.
+1. Modify your GitHub Action workflow for `jwt-pizza` so that it automatically creates a tag and release that represents the production release.

 Once you are done, it should look something like this: